IB International Baccalaureate

 • On-screen exams covering subjects like Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, and Interdisciplinary Learning.
 The duration of these exams varies from 45 minutes to two hours.

 Students completing the MYP program in 3rd or 4th grade undertake a community project exploring social interaction rights and responsibilities.
 Those finishing the 5-year MYP program prepare a personal project on a topic of interest, incorporating independent creative work, process documentation, and a reflective report.
-Additionally, students fulfill the school’s service-as-action requirement.
+Additionally, students fulfill the school’s service-as-action requirement (community service).

 Successful completion of the external assessment qualifies students for MYP course results and the IB MYP certificate.
 The maximum total score for the IB MYP Certificate is 56, with each compulsory electronic examination graded from 1 to 7.
 To obtain the IB MYP Certificate, students must attain a total of at least 28 points with a grade of “3” or higher on each component of the e-assessment.